singular-gpispace/pfd-parallel/README.md

   install
 ```
 Take note to replace `<install-prefix>` with the appropriate path on your
 system where you need boost installed.
+Also, if you are using
+`env_vars_pfs.txt`, the export step can be ommited.

 ### libssh2